Redox Reactions and Decomposition

 Applications

-Redox reactions and decomposition reactions have a wide range of applications in chemistry, including:
+Redox and decomposition reactions have wide applications, including:

 - The production of chemicals